kotlaanurag/kotlaanuragmlops/README.md

     newgrp docker
     ```

-5.  **Configure the EC2 instance as a self-hosted runner** by following the instructions in your repository's `Settings > Actions > Runners` section.
+5.  **Configure the EC2 instance as a self-hosted runner** by following the instructions in your github repository's `Settings > Actions > Runners` section.
 6.  **Add the following secrets** to your repository's `Settings > Secrets and variables > Actions` section:
     -   `AWS_ACCESS_KEY_ID`
     -   `AWS_SECRET_ACCESS_KEY`